-In my last post, I gave you some tips on labeling a map.
 Today we’ll take on annotation.
 You can follow along with Darwin.ppkx (using “Labelled Map”).
 If you didn’t do the labeling tutorial first, that’s okay; you can start here if you want.

-So what is annotation?
+What is annotation?
 It’s basically labels that you have full control over.
 They act like features—because they are features!
 They’re stored in an annotation feature class.
 They even have attribute tables.

 And most importantly, you can edit each individual annotation feature so it is positioned, sized, and styled exactly how you like.